 FHA Title I Home and Property Improvement Loan

-The Title 1 loan program is government program run by the Federal Housing Administration (FHA).
+The Title 1 loan program is a government program run by the Federal Housing Administration (FHA).
 Since the loans are insured by the FHA, the risk to the lenders is reduced.
-According to Ygrene, a Title I financer, “property owners can get 100% financing based on available equity in their property and ability to pay, among other factors.
-The amount financed, plus interest and any applicable fees, is then added to your property taxes and paid over time – on your annual or semi-annual property tax bill, or via escrow as part of your monthly mortgage payment.
+According to Ygrene, a Title I financer, “property owners can get 100% financing based on the available equity in their property and ability to pay, among other factors.
+The amount financed, plus interest and any applicable fees are then added to your property taxes and paid overtime – on your annual or semi-annual property tax bill, or via escrow as part of your monthly mortgage payment.
 PACE financing is secured with a continuing lien on your property.”
 However, you have to keep in mind one very important point.
 If you fall behind on your payments, your assets can be seized for repayment.

 Home Equity Loan